SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 [[warning]]
 | Before you start, back up your SonarQube Database.
 Upgrade problems are rare, but you'll want the backup if anything does happen.

+### Database disk usage recommendations
+During your upgrade, tables may be duplicated to speed up the migration process, and this could cause your database disk usage to double.
+Because of this, we recommend that your database disk usage is below 50% before starting a migration.

 ### Upgrading from the ZIP file

 1. Download and unzip the SonarQube distribution of your edition in a fresh directory, let's say `$NEW_SONAR_HOME`